-Barcode & Label is one of the most popular label printing app in Windows.
+Barcode & Label is one of the most popular label printing apps in Windows.
 It has been used by many users worldwide, including many leading institutions and Fortune 500 companies.
 Over the years, the development team has received many requests to support printing on label roll printers such as those offered by Zebra, Honeywell Datamax-O'Neil, Intermec, and Sato.

-These printers support printing through a standard Windows Printer Driver and through a Native Printer Language.
-Printing a standard Windows Printer Driver is a well-understood process that requires all objects in the label to be converted to graphics by the driver before being sent to the printer.
+These printers support printing through a standard Windows Printer Driver and the Native Printer Language.
+Printing through a standard Windows Printer Driver is a well-understood process that requires all objects in the label to be converted to graphics by the driver before being sent to the printer.
 On the other hand, printing through a Native Printer Language requires sending programmatic strings, to the printer in a native page description language.
 Each label printer manufacturers have developed their page description language.
 For example, the Zebra Programming Language (ZPL/ZPL II) for Zebra printers, the Datamax Programming Language (DPL) for Datamax printers, and the Intermec Programming Language (IPL) for Intermec printers.

 Printing SpeedThe Native Printer Language provides important capabilities such as enabling printing labels at higher printing speeds by limiting the type of objects that can be printed.
 For example, a label text can only choose from a set of fonts supported by the Printer.
 By optimizing the printing process to a limited set of objects, label roll printers can achieve fast printing speed.